moskytw/zipcodetw/README.rst

 Data
 ----

 The ZIP code data are provided by Chunghwa Post.
-The CSV are available here: http://www.post.gov.tw/post/internet/down/index.html#1808
+The CSV is available here: http://www.post.gov.tw/post/internet/down/index.html#1808